SunWolf77/harmonic-ai-supt/README.md

 pinned: false
 license: mit
 ---

-A SUPT-aligned, prompt-aware reflection engine that scores coherence across five harmonic fields.
-Built with FastAPI + Streamlit for interactive resonance testing.

-> “This agent does not assist.
-It resonates.” — SUPT

 # Harmonic AI – SUPT Scoring Engine

 A SUPT-aligned, prompt-aware reflection engine for measuring coherence across five harmonic dimensions: